zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for :abbr:`NTLM (NT LAN Manager)` messages of type *authenticate*.

-   :c: The connection.
+   :param c: The connection.

-   :request: The parsed data of the :abbr:`NTLM (NT LAN Manager)` message.
+   :param request: The parsed data of the :abbr:`NTLM (NT LAN Manager)` message.
 See init-bare for more details.

    .. zeek:see:: ntlm_negotiate ntlm_challenge